Explore a scene

 The 3D Reefs layer still has 2D symbols.
 You'll change the symbols to be 3D.

-- In the Designer, expand the 3D Reefs group.
-For Artificial Reefs - Palm Beach County, click More Options and choose Layer Symbology.
+- In the Layers pane, expand the 3D Reefs group.
+For Artificial Reefs - Palm Beach County, click more options and choose Layer style.

-- In the Configure Layer pane, for 3D Object, click Select.
+- In the Artificial Reefs pane, for 3D Object, click Select.
 Then, click Options.

-The symbols have changed from 2D diamonds to 3D shapes.
+The symbols will change from 2D diamonds to 3D shapes.
 However, the cylinders are small and have a plain white color that doesn't stand out.

-- In the 3D Object pane, for Symbol, choose Cylinder.
+- Under Style 3D Object pane, for Marker, choose Cylinder.
 For Color, choose a bright yellow color (#FFFF73).
 For Size, type 15 and press Enter.

 The symbols change in the scene.